italia/daf-semantic-kbaselib/README.md

 - [ ] add / improve tests and test coverage
 - [x] import the core catalog part currently copied in `katalod` api
 - [x] add VOWL library, enabling simple visualizations (for ontologies)
+- [x] add DCAT metadata parsing, improving navigation (for vocabularies)
-- [ ] add DCAT metadata parsing, improving navigation (for vocabularies)
+- [ ] add DCAT metadata parsing, improving navigation (for ontologies, if it makes sense)
 - [ ] add simple examples of usage in README for calling the basic functionalities
 - [ ] add a simple diagram, to explain better the various components and their responsabilities
 - [ ] publishing the library on an available maven repository (nexus, etc), in order to simplify the build and installation processes